Trevor Lloyd-Hughes

 Sir Trevor Denby Lloyd-Hughes (31 March 1922 – 15 February 2010) was a British civil servant who served as Downing Street Press Secretary to Prime Minister Harold Wilson between 1964 and 1969.

 Career

 Lloyd-Hughes was educated at Woodhouse Grove School and Jesus College, Oxford.
 He saw active service with the 75th (Shropshire Yeomanry) Medium Regiment, Royal Artillery in Italy during the Second World War.

-He spent 14 years as a journalist with the Liverpool Daily Post and, in that role, got to know Harold Wilson who was then the member of parliament for Huyton.
+He spent 14 years as a journalist with the Liverpool Daily Post and, in that role, got to know Harold Wilson who was then the member of parliament for Huyton in Lancashire.
 Lloyd-Hughes was then recruited by Wilson and served as Downing Street Press Secretary to the Prime Minister between 1964 and 1969.

-Lloyd-Hughes received a knighthood in 1970.
+Lloyd-Hughes was knighted in the 1970 Prime Minister's Resignation Honours.